What is a Moneyline?

 Betting on the favorite

 The favorite is the team that the books favor to win.
 Note that this isn’t necessarily the team that is most likely to win, but just the team that the bookmaker, and most bettors, expect to win.
 A bet for the favorite can be recognized by negative odds, and you read the odds as the amount you would have to bet to win a 100 dollars.
-Say, for example, that a particular contest between the New England Patriots and the Los Angeles Raiders has Patriots at (-175) and the Raiders at (+200).
+Say, for example, that a particular contest between the New England Patriots and the Las Vegas Raiders has Patriots at (-175) and the Raiders at (+200).
 A $175 bet for the Patriots would therefore net you an additional $100, meaning four sevenths of your original bet amount in profit if successful.

 Betting on the underdog